yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    Each database in the SQL MI Business Critical tier is automatically provisioned with several AlwaysON replicas to support the availability SLA.
 This provides a capability called [**Read Scale-Out**](https://docs.microsoft.com/azure/azure-sql/database/read-scale-out), which enables the load balancing of read-only workloads using the capacity of one read-only replica.
 Using Read Scale-Out means read-only workloads can be isolated from the primary read-write workload without affecting its performance.

-   The feature is intended for applications that include logically separated read-only workloads, such as analytics, and therefore they could gain performance benefits using this additional capacity at no extra cost.
+   The feature is intended for applications that include logically separated read-only workloads, such as analytics.
+Therefore, they could gain performance benefits using this additional capacity at no extra cost.

 _Gaming services_